pivotx/PivotX-extensions/extensions/wxrexport/docs/wordpress.markdown

 Note: imported users will always have level "Subscriber".
 See the export file to see what their original level was and change manually in WP accordingly.

+Note 2: imported visitors (verified or not disabled) will not have their url defined.
+If set this url is to be found in the export file.

-Note 2: PivotX does not support first and last names.
+Note 3: PivotX does not support first and last names.
 The export file already has the tags for that so you fill them before importing.

 __Galleries__